07 June . 2016

 While sight lines are important, the feel of a home isn't based solely by what you can see from a given location in a home.
 In many ways, the true measure of a floor plan is the feeling you get as you move through the home.

 The best floor plans use a technique called horizontal banding to accommodate traffic patterns.
-For example, if the family room is flanked on one side by a master bedroom and on the other side by the kitchen, the doors or openings should be kept to the same side of the home.
+For example, if the family room is flanked on one side by the owner's suite and on the other side by the kitchen, the doors or openings should be kept to the same side of the home.
 If not, you create a traffic pattern that forces you to navigate diagonally through another room — in this case, the family room.
 It can also make furniture placement more difficult.

 A stairway at the front entry of your home is not always the best solution, either.
 It's often better to place the staircase entrance in the family room or kitchen.
 This positions the stairs in the center of the home for better access; it can also make better use of space.